 Once you have worked through the material, the Exit Quizzes will be unlocked.

-If you need additional assistance in formatting your assignments in any of the different citation styles, try checking out our Software Skills Canvas course.
+If you need additional assistance with formatting your assignments in any of the citation styles, try checking out our Software Skills Canvas course.